(G, \mu)-displays and Rapoport-Zink spaces

-We end this paragraph with two lemmas that, roughly speaking, say that deformations of effective display blocks are still effective and that liftings of effective displays are, under certain assumptions, also effective.
+We end this paragraph with two lemmas that, roughly speaking, show that under some assumptions, certain deformations and liftings of effective display blocks are still effective.
 In both of these, we fix $i:(G,\mu)\hookrightarrow(G',\mu')$ as above.

 \begin{lemma} Consider homomorphisms $A\hookrightarrow B\twoheadrightarrow B/\frakb$ in ${\rm ANilp}_{W(k_0)}$.
 Suppose that $\frakb$ is nilpotent and set $\fraka:=\frakb\cap A$.
 Let $\D_0^\Diamond $ be a $(G, \mu)$-display over $A/\fraka$ such that $i(\D_0^\Diamond)$ is an adjoint nilpotent $(G',\mu')$-display.
 Then the assignment